 The student life program is an important part of the total educational experience of the student.
-Truett-McConnell College encourages growth of the whole person.
-To that end, the college offers a variety of services to support student success, as well as programs designed to assist students in developing life skills and service to God and to others.
-Students are encouraged to participate in programs and activities that best suit their needs, interests, and time.
+Truett McConnell University encourages growth of the whole person.
+To that end, the University offers a variety of services to support student success, as well as programs designed to assist students in developing life skills and service to God and to others.
+Students are encouraged to participate in programs and activities that best suit their needs, interest, and time.